-Here are answers to questions about applying, transcripts and recommendations for first-year students.
+Here are answers to questions about application requirements and deadlines for first-year students.

 2. One Letter of Recommendation